Saotex/hwr-oop-project-dame/README.md

-# HWR OOP Lecture Project Template
+# HWR OOP Project Dame

 [TODO]: # (Change README.md Headline to better fit to your project!)